amylmiller7/XML/OngoingEducation/README_OngoingEducation.md

 **Summary:** Renders XML data as HTML table in browser with CSS formatting and sortable columns.

-**XML:** Links to XSL stylesheet and XSD file.
+**XML:** Links to XSL style sheet and XSD file.
 Lists recent coursework (online/in-person) on technical communication, programming, web design, and other topics.

 **XSL:** Links to CSS file and XSD file.
 Transforms OngoingEducation XML file to display sorted HTML table in browser.